So you’re done with the nursery, and you’ve baby-proofed the master’s bedroom and the rest of the house.

 How Do I Keep My 1-Year-Old Safe Inside the Bathtub?

 - The key here is to never leave them alone in the first place.
-If your eyes are always on them, almost anything dangerous can be prevented.
+If your eyes are always on them, almost any dangerous items can be prevented.

 - Keep water level to a minimum.
 The lower the water level, the lower the drowning risk.